Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Nonplussed :

 \ ˌnän-ˈpləst \ adjective; unsure about what to say, think, or do.
-Also, perplexed.
+And also, perplexed.

 "If Chad Jr. was nonplussed about his wedding vows, the honeymoon cleared everything up."